SriVadrevu/iOSInquiryManagementApp/README.md

 # iOSInquiryManagementApp
 The Robusly app is the way to manage, and centralize your online inquiries.
-Our simple to use application helps any freelancer or business owner better obtain the necessary information from potential customers.
+The simple to use application helps any freelancer or business owner better obtain the necessary information from potential customers.

 The platform is built with a focus on a strong bottom-up SOA model.
 The full working platform includes an inquiry submission web application and client-facing iOS application (above).
 To support parallel code building and decrease code reuse all microservices are housed on the cloud.